To protect our vulnerable patients, visitors are advised to be socially responsible and refrain from visiting patients if unwell.

 Q1.
 Why am I unable to scan at the gantries?

 Q3.
 How can I register as a visitor?

 At the self-registration kiosks or visitor registration counters located at Levels 1 and 2, Tower B (NTFGH Wards)

 Q4.
 What kind of information do I need to furnish as a visitor?

 Q5.
 What kind of identification documents do I need to register as a visitor?

 Q6.
 Is there any limit on the number of visitors for those who are dangerously ill?

-Dangerously ill patients in general wards and ICU are allowed up to 5 visitors at bedside at any one time, with no limit to the number of visitors throughout the patient’s hospital stay (Visitation can extend beyond visiting hours).
+Dangerously ill patients in general wards are allowed up to 5 pre-designated visitors throughout the patient's hospital stay, and up to 2 pre-designated visitors at patient's bedside at any one time (Visitation can extend beyond visiting hours).

 Q7.
 Can children visit?